hoangvvo/benzene/docs/ws/PROTOCOL.md

 # GraphQL over WebSocket Protocol

 The protocol used in `@benzene/ws` is a modified version of [`subscriptions-transport-ws`](https://github.com/apollographql/subscriptions-transport-ws).
-It still work with the client of `subscriptions-transport-ws` as expected.
+It still works with clients implementing the original `subscriptions-transport-ws` as expected.

-One of the notable difference is that there is no `connection_init` and `connection_ack` in this modified protocol.
+One of the notable differences is that there is no `connection_init` (or `connectionParams`) and `connection_ack` in this modified protocol.

 ?> For compatible reason, if the client sends a `type = "connection_init" `, it would receive `type = "connection_ack"` as expected.